 Having worked on bits and pieces of it in the 80's and early 90's, I like to see the work being carried forward.
 Back then the Dems were opposed to it, but not wishing to be seen as weak on defense, would vote R&D money to whatever part they thought would have the least chance of succeeding.

 We engineers took this as a challenge.
 I believe the average elapsed time between a feasibility study start and having a prototype demonstrating success in testing was about 8 months.
-A successful test was usually a death knell as the Dems would denounce it as "provocative" and cut off funding, lest Link their friends the Russkies find themselves outgunned.
+A successful test was usually a death knell as the Dems would denounce it as "provocative" and cut off funding, lest their friends the Russkies find themselves outgunned.

-with miniscule funding on parts of this and is having some success with what they call "Iron Dome" which turns out to be a pretty good anti-missile system covering a modest area.
+Israel has moved ahead with miniscule funding on parts of this and is having some success with what they call "Iron Dome" which turns out to be a pretty good anti-missile system covering a modest area.
 The statistics can be a bit confusing, but it seems that of 135+ rockets fired into Israel from Gaza, some 46 or so were fired on and 37 of those were hit.
 Video and all the details here.

 I understand they are also experimenting with lasers which turn out to be very accurate, very fast, very expensive, very bulky, and rather short-range.
 Next year they will be better, I'm sure.